vyse12138/vyse12138/README.md

 You can find out more about me on my [homepage](https://yuleiz.com/).

-If you happen to speak Chinese, you can also call me 小诸 (xiǎo zhū) and find me on [掘金](https://juejin.cn/user/1407794523416350/posts).
+If you happen to speak Chinese, you can also call me 小诸 and find me on [掘金](https://juejin.cn/user/1407794523416350/posts).

 <br/>